pcminer-tools/pcminer/README.md

 PC-miner is a tool that analyzes publications and program committee service in the top conferences in Programming Languages and Software Engineering.
 Currently, the tool supports the following
-conferences: ASE, ECOOP, ESOP, FSE, ICSE, ISMM, ISSTA, OOPSLA, PLDI, and POPL and it covers the years 1995-2014.
+conferences: ASE, ECOOP, ESOP, FSE, ICFP, ICSE, ISMM, ISSTA, OOPSLA, PLDI, and POPL and it covers the years 1995-2014.
 Publication data was obtained from [DBLP](http://www.informatik.uni-trier.de/~ley/db/), and program committee data was scraped from various conference web sites.